The Icefields Parkway is a breathtaking 144-mile drive situated between Banff and Jasper National Parks in Alberta, Canada.

 Before setting off on your Icefields Parkway road trip, pick up a map in the Banff Tourism office along Banff Avenue, the main street through town.
 You can also get one at the start of the drive in Lake Louise.

-Or, before your trip, download an app like Icefields Parkway GPS Tour Lake Louise – Jasper by GyPSy Guide.
+You can also download an app like Icefields Parkway GPS Tour Lake Louise – Jasper by GyPSy Guide.
 It plays automatically and uses GPS to know where you are.
 Along the way, it narrates what you’re seeing as you drive.
-It’s worth the few dollars to have a “personal” tour guide in the car with you.
+It’s worth a few dollars to have a “personal” tour guide in the car with you.

 Lastly, if you haven’t paid the park entry fees in Banff, you’ll need to do so in Lake Louise at the start of the Icefields Parkway drive.
 You can purchase passes based on the number of days you plan to be in Banff and Jasper National Parks.